 A recent report by a Boston-based trading firm, Quantopian, studied the returns of Fortune 1000 companies from 2002-2014.
 During that 12-year period, the women-led companies saw 226% higher returns!

-Another report from the Credit Suisse Research Institute produced similar results.
-The report showed “the higher the percentage of women in top management, the greater the excess returns for shareholders.”
+The Credit Suisse Research Institute states “the higher the percentage of women in top management, the greater the excess returns for shareholders.”
 During a two and a half year period…

 “Companies where women accounted for 25% of senior leadership outperformed at a compound annual growth rate of 2.8%; this increased to 4.7% at companies where women comprised 33% of senior leadership; and then jumped to 10.3% at companies where more than 50% of senior leaders are women compared with a 1% annual decline for MSCI ACWI index over the same period.”FORBES

 Peakon, a people analytics and employee engagement software provider has direct access to company data from across the globe.
 Peakon recently studied 60,000 employees under 3,000 managers, across 43 countries (with a majority of the participants from the U.S. and U.K.).
 The study generated some pretty compelling results…

 “Employees at women-led companies are more positive relating to their organization’s corporate strategy and mission, and its ability to communicate on these topics when compared to male-led companies.FORBES